pytorch/pytorch/docs/source/notes/cuda.rst

   error = (ab_fp32 - ab_full).abs().max()  # 0.0031
   relative_error = error / mean  # 0.000039

-From the above example, we can see that with TF32 enabled, the speed is ~7x faster, but the precision has ~2 digits less in the result.
-If the additional precision is needed, users can disable TF32 by:
+From the above example, we can see that with TF32 enabled, the speed is ~7x faster, relative error compared to double precision is approximately 2 orders of magnitude larger.
+If the full FP32 precision is needed, users can disable TF32 by:

 .. code:: python